 There are few things more difficult for a hard-working individual to admit than the fact that they can no longer keep working and doing the things that they used to.
 Such an admission may only come after months or years of agony due to a condition that develops slowly, but becomes unmanageable.
 In other instances, a sudden injury due to recreational activities, a car accident, or a fall may make your past work impossible to perform.
 While there are disability insurance programs available for workers who can no longer perform a job or occupation, certain requirements and qualifications apply.
 At the most basic level, the benefits claimant must be able to satisfy both the program’s non-medical program requirements and its medical requirements.
 Furthermore, the claimant must be able to prove that he or she can meet these standards.

 Fortunately, you don’t have to go through the SSDI or SSI application process alone.
-For more than 20 years, Ken Kieklak, Attorney at Law has assisted people in northwest Arkansas with applying for SSDI benefits.
+For more than 20 years, Fayetteville AR disability lawyer Ken Kieklak, has assisted people in northwest Arkansas with applying for SSDI benefits.
 To schedule a free and confidential initial consultation, call (479) 251-7767 today.

 SSDI Trap #1: You Believe that Your Claim Will Receive Special Handling and Consideration